FREQUENTLY ASKED QUESTIONS

 A: Absolutely!
 While the individual is alive and mentally competent, he or she has complete control over the property.
-He or she can buy, sell, improve, spend, change investments, or give away property just as he or she would without a trust.
-The trust can be modified in any manner desired or it can be completely revoked.
+He or she can buy, sell, improve, spend, change investments, or give away property just as he or she could without a trust.

 Want to know more?